Premarket: 5 things to know before the bell

 Before the Bell newsletter: Key market news.
 In your inbox.
 Subscribe now!

-2. Market movers -- Anglo American, Renault, GoPro: Shares in mining giant Anglo American (AAUKF) surged by 8% in London after Indian billionaire Anil Agarwal announced he's buying up to £2 billion ($2.5 billion) worth of Anglo shares through his family trust.
+2. Market movers -- Anglo American, Renault, GoPro, Canada Goose: Shares in mining giant Anglo American (AAUKF) surged by 8% in London after Indian billionaire Anil Agarwal announced he's buying up to £2 billion ($2.5 billion) worth of Anglo shares through his family trust.

 Shares in automaker Renault (RNLSY) were 5% lower on Thursday after French media reported that regulators in the country have concluded that it cheated on emissions tests.
 Shares in the automaker have fallen by 10% in two days.